What is a Mouse Nest?

 A mouse nest located in, underneath, or near a home gives the pests protection from predators, as well as insulation from severe temperature changes.

 To build a safe nest, mice use materials like grass, other types of vegetation and whatever else may be available to provide a warm, comfortable nest to live.

 Typically, a mouse nest is dome-shaped with one exit hole, but mice nests vary depending upon the nesting space and the nest construction materials located nearby.

-Outdoors, mice nest beneath dense underbrush, tall grass, or thick shrubbery.
+Outdoors, mice nests can be found beneath dense underbrush, tall grass, or thick shrubbery.
 Inside a home, mice usually build their dens in undisturbed, enclosed spaces, including:

-- Wall voids - Mice will chew through drywall in order to get into these quiet, hidden areas within your home's walls and crawlspaces.
+Wall voids - Mice will chew through the drywall to get into these quiet, hidden areas within your home's walls and crawlspaces.